Petrol engines

 The infamous 1.8 l TFSI was also available in this Golf even though it’s pretty rare.
 And that’s good, because I would stay away from it since this engine can have issues with:

-- + excessive oil consumption because of piston rings/pistons
+• + excessive oil consumption because of badly designed piston rings

 GTI edition 35, Golf R